Where to Discuss?

 =MMULT(MINVERSE(E9:G11);K9:K11)

-Now we can easily get the predicted value using interpolation above.
+And voilà, predictions pour in like coffee on a Monday.
+We can easily get the predicted value using interpolation above.

 Polynomial: Worksheet: Quadratic: Predicting Values